 The "t" at the end of est is pronounced.

 The "t" at the end of et is not pronounced.

 |In Plural Forms of Compound Nouns||When pluralizing French compound nouns, you often wind up with an "s" sound right next to a vowel sound. |

 You might assume that the extra "s" would be pronounced, but you'd be mistaken.
 This liaison is forbidden.

 |For example, arc-en-ciel (rainbow) becomes arcs-en-ciel (rainbows) in the plural.|

 |Before H Aspiré||In French, "h" is always a silent letter.
 However, in Old and Middle French, the "h" on certain words was pronounced, much in the way it still is in English.|

 While the "h" is no longer ever pronounced in French, there's one holdover from this former tendency, which is to avoid liaison in words where "h" was once pronounced.

 Héros (hero), on the other hand, has an h aspiré.
-So if you wanted to say les héros (heros), you wouldn’t liaise.
+So if you wanted to say les héros (heroes), you wouldn't liaise.

 A complete list of French words with an aspirated "h" can be found here.